indigo-iam/esaco/compose/README.md

   Hello, this is /iam2
   ```

 * `/web`: this is a DEMO web page whose access triggers an OIDC login with `iam-be1`.
-A client on this IAM instance have to be registered beforehand.
+A client on this IAM instance has been registered already in the IAM db (available with its dump).
 The necessary parameters of the client configuration are

   * _client ID_: demo_client
   * _redirect URI_: https://apache.test.example/web/redirect_uri
   * _client secret_: secret

   This step has to be done with any IAM restart.
-Then, access to this resource is via [https://apace.test.example/web][apache-web].
+Then, access to this resource is via [https://apache.test.example/web][apache-web].

 ## ESACO